-Q: Are college students eligible for a direct cash payment?
+Q: Are college students eligible for an Economic Impact Payment?

 A: Yes, if they are not considered a dependent of their parents.
 Generally, a full-time college student under the age of 24 is considered a dependent if their parent(s) provide more than half of their support.